 My clinical experience began in 2013, working in community mental health.
-I currently work with children, youth, and families in a variety of settings including private practice and school-based services.
+I currently work with children, youth, and families in private practice.
+I am an Emotionally Focused Couples Therapist.
+In working with trauma, I am trained in Lifespan Integration and Somatic Transformation.
 I am also a clinical fellow of the American Association for Marriage and Family Therapy.
 I am an AAMFT Approved Supervisor and a Washington State Approved Supervisor.